 Caching your site can improve performance.
 There are several ways to cache your data using MediaWiki.
-View the following articles for further information:
+See the following articles for further information:

 See the following guide for instructions on how to enable file uploads:

-View the following guide for instructions on how to backup your data:
+See the following guide for instructions on how to back up your data:

-Also view the DreamHost guide for further instructions:
+Also, see following DreamHost article for further instructions:

 Passwords and HTTPS

 The One-Click Install uses a form on an HTTP web page to take your password.
-This means that your password will go over the network in clear text.
-To use HTTPS, you must enable Secure Hosting.
+This means that your password transmits over the network in clear text.
+To use HTTPS, you must add an SSL certificate.
 Once an SSL certificate is added to your domain, you can force HTTPS in any request by adding code to a configuration file.
-View the following articles for further details depending on if your site is running on an Apache or Nginx server:
+See the following articles for further details depending on if your site is running on an Apache or Nginx server:

-LocalSettings.php has your database login information in it, including the database username and password.
-After you move the LocalSettings.php file to your root directory, have a look at its permissions.
+The LocalSettings.php file stores your database login information in it, including the database username and password.
+After you move the LocalSettings.php file to your root directory, you can review its permissions.